-5.3.1.2 Anaesthetic provision for elective major vascular surgery is delivered by a group of consultant anaesthetists with regular subspecially vascular practice.
+5.3.1.2 Anaesthetic provision for elective major vascular surgery is delivered by a group of consultant or autonomously practising anaesthetist with regular subspecialty vascular practice.
 There may be others who do not undertake vascular anaesthesia regularly but who have complimentary skills through other areas of practice.